openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

    returning anAccount
 Invoke anAccount "credit" using by value 500.
 ```
-- The first example INVOKE statement above uses the class-name Account to invoke a method called createAccount.
+The first example INVOKE statement above uses the class-name Account to invoke a method called createAccount.

-- This method must be either defined or inherited in the Account class, and must be one of the following types:
-    - A Java static method
+This method must be either defined or inherited in the Account class, and must be a Java static method, or a COBOL factory method
-    - A COBOL factory method

-- The phrase `using by value 123456` indicates that 123456 is an input argument to the method, and is passed by value.
+The phrase `using by value 123456` indicates that 123456 is an input argument to the method, and is passed by value.

-- The input argument and the returned data item must conform to the definition of the formal parameters and return type, respectively, of the method.
+The input argument and the returned data item must conform to the definition of the formal parameters and return type, respectively, of the method.

 #### Notes:
-- When the method-name is an identifier, you must define the object reference as a universal object reference.
+When the method-name is an identifier, you must define the object reference as a universal object reference.

-- If an invoked method is not supported in the class to which the object
+If an invoked method is not supported in the class to which the object
 reference refers, a severity-3 Language Environment condition is raised at
 run time unless you code the `ON EXCEPTION` phrase in the `INVOKE` statement.

-- You can use the optional scope terminator `END-INVOKE` with the `INVOKE` statement.
+You can use the optional scope terminator `END-INVOKE` with the `INVOKE` statement.

-- The `INVOKE` statement does not set the RETURN-CODE special register.
+The `INVOKE` statement does not set the RETURN-CODE special register.
----

 ### Comparing and setting object references
 You can compare object references by coding conditional statements,